Real Estate Transfers, Conveyancing & Mortgages

 What happens in a conveyance:

 Ownership of land in British Columbia is recorded in the Land Title Office.
 When we act for you to assist in your purchase of real estate, we will prepare a document called a Form A Transfer which the present owner will sign in the presence of another Notary Public or Lawyer, confirming that they agree to transfer ownership of the property to you upon payment of what ever purchase price you have agreed upon.
 We will also prepare a Property Transfer Tax form for you which is required for every transfer of property in British Columbia.
-There are certain exemptions to payment of Property Transfer Tax such as when transferring to a related party, qualified first time home buyers (video I’ve made explaining conditions necessary to qualify for First Time Home Buyer’s Exemtption to Property Transfer Tax), as transmitting a share of ownership, or to a surviving joint tenant.
+There are certain exemptions to payment of Property Transfer Tax such as when transferring to a related party, qualified first time home buyers (article explaining conditions necessary to qualify for First Time Home Buyer’s Exemption to Property Transfer Tax), as transmitting a share of ownership, or to a surviving joint tenant.
 Where the property is a condominium, or a strata property, a Form F – Certificate of Payment must also accompany the application to transfer the property.
 The purpose of this form is to confirm that all strata fees and other assessments owing have been paid.
 We will order this document from the property manager.

 We will also prepare Buyer’s and Seller’s Statements of Adjustments.
 There are various items such as property taxes and strata fees that will be adjusted between the Buyers and Sellers depending on whom has paid the expense, for what period it covers, and when your sale completes.